Estimate Time4 min

 • The aggregate method.
 Employers that issue bonus payments along with regular wages in one paycheck (and don’t specify the amount of each when reporting to the federal government) can withhold taxes on the entire payment as though it’s a single paycheck in a regular payroll period.
 This method might be used, for example, in commission-based jobs where supplemental income is awarded throughout the year.

 When you see your bonus check, you might be surprised by how much lower the number is than the one your boss told you.
-That's because many companies withhold enough to prevent you from accidentally owing more than you expect come Tax Day.
-In the short term, you'll see less of your bonus, but luckily, this means you could be due for a refund equal to the extra amount they withheld.
+That's because companies typically withhold a portion of your earnings to help cover your potential tax liability.
+In the short term, you'll see less of your bonus, but luckily, this means you could be due for a refund equal to the extra amount your employer withheld.

 Are all bonuses taxable?